-- You have not been convicted of a California felony or a California misdemeanor involving moral turpitude as an adult; and
+- You have not been convicted of a felony or a misdemeanor involving moral turpitude as an adult; and

-- You were not convicted in juvenile court of one of a select list of particularly serious offenses (such as murder, torture or robbery) committed after you turned 14.1
+- You were not convicted in juvenile court of a serious offense (such as murder, torture or robbery) after you turned 14.1

 Contrary to common misperception, juvenile records are not automatically sealed once you turn 18 unless you obtain a judicial order to seal and destroy them under WIC 781.

-Below, our California juvenile crime defense lawyers answer the following frequently asked questions about sealing and destroying juvenile records under WIC 781:
+Below, our California juvenile crime defense lawyers answer the following frequently asked questions:

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.